ctjdr/vscode-apprt-bundles/README.md

 3. Open a `manifest.json` file

 Then press CTRL+Space to get code-suggest and auto-complete or hover over a property to get documention hints.

+## Further ideas

+These are some ideads for additional functions for this extension:

+* CodeLense - Every component reference (`"providing"`) gets a CodeLense marker:
+    * "Preview": On click, a peek preview of the referenced component is displayed (if available in workspace).
+    * "Jump to": On click, the manifest.json file defining the component is opened (if available in workspace)
+* Diagnostics - For a component with missing implementation file:
+    * Report _problem_ on missing `impl`
+    * ?
+Possible to identify impl file?
+* Code action - For a component with missing impl:
+    * provide action "Create implementation"
+* Find references - For a component providing an interface, find all references (provides, providing) to it in workspace
+*